Lemon Basil Shrimp Quinoa Salad

 Instructions

-• Place cooked quinoa in a large bowl.
+• Place 2 cups cooked quinoa in a large bowl.
 Set aside.

-• Heat ½ tablespoon of olive oil in a skillet over medium-high heat.
-Add shrimp and sprinkle with salt.
+• Heat 1 tablespoon olive oil in a skillet over medium-high heat.
+Add ½ pound shrimp and sprinkle with ¼ teaspoon salt.
 Allow shrimp to cook about 2-3 minutes on each side {depending on how large the shrimp are} until they're opaque and cooked through.
 Transfer the shrimp to the bowl with the quinoa.

-• In the same skillet, add the remainder of the olive oil and the chopped zucchini.
-Saute for about 5-7 minutes until it is tender.
+• In the same skillet, add about 2 teaspoons olive oil and the 1 cup chopped zucchini.
+Sauté for about 5-7 minutes until it is tender.

-• Meanwhile, make the vinaigrette: In a shaker jar or a small bowl, shake or whisk together the olive oil, lemon juice, garlic, basil and salt until it is emulsified.
+• Meanwhile, make the vinaigrette: In a shaker jar or a small bowl, shake or whisk together the ¼ cup extra virgin olive oil, 1 tablespoon fresh lemon juice, 2 cloves garlic, 1 tablespoon minced fresh basil leaves and ⅛ teaspoon salt until it is emulsified.

 • Transfer the cooked zucchini into the bowl.
 Drizzle everything with vinaigrette and gently toss to combine.